MarkD833/Digitalker-Digital-Voice-Selection-Software/Basic_tour.md

 It also looks like the IBUILD program is working with a pair of ROMs to give a total capacity of 16Kbytes.

 ---
+### IBURN

-### IBURN.COM – ROM image programming for the Starplex
+The IBURN.COM program is the ROM image programming for the Starplex machine.
+“Starplex” was a National Semiconductor development system that appeared to include the ability to program PROMs.

 Typing IBURN ? results in the following:
 ```